-They are not strong enough to prevent a very persistent or intense lickers from reaching their targets, but can provide a comfortable alternative for most pets.
+They are not strong enough to prevent a very persistent or intense licker from reaching their target, but can provide a comfortable alternative for most pets.

 2. Bite Not Collars

-These Bite Not collars look a little like the neck brace humans patients might wear after a whiplash injury.
+These bite not collars look a little like the neck braces human patients might wear after a whiplash injury.